Skip to content

 • What if we want a completely different shape of deal?

 Then let's talk.
-The £150/month founding-partner shape is what I think makes sense at today's audience and the work involved, but it is one shape, not the only shape.
-If you would rather pay less for fewer surfaces, more for an exclusive launch push, a performance bonus instead of (or on top of) the flat fee, a different term, monthly invoicing in a different currency, anything, send what would actually work for you and I will come back with whether I can make it work.
+The founding-partner shape above is what I think makes sense at today's audience and the work involved, but it is one shape, not the only shape.
+If you would rather pay less for fewer surfaces, more for an exclusive launch push, a performance bonus instead of (or on top of) a flat fee, a different term, monthly invoicing in a different currency, anything, send what would actually work for you and I will come back with whether I can make it work.
 Much more interested in a partnership that lands than a clean signature on this draft.

 • Is this exclusive, really exclusive?